 I’m getting some fresh air |

-This use of ので is placing more focus on the conclusion than the reason.
+This use of ので is placing more focus on the conclusion rather than the reason.
 Think of it like this: while "I got seasick" is important, the conclusion "I’m getting some fresh air" is more important.
 If we used から here, then the focus would be on the reason "I got seasick" rather than the conclusion; this is why we have not used the word "because" as that would emphasise the reason.

 船酔い